vexparadox/MUDEnet/README.md

 * Create a build script for Windows

-* Write out the client states upon exit

 * Write out world state upon exit? (currently nothing in the world state is actually modified)

 * Add in pickupable/awardable items

+* Add in quests users can pickup

 * Add movement that requires items (machette for forest eg)

-* Add in MUD say command

-* Improve the DataStream and use in the neglected Client code for clarity
+* Improve the DataStream to handle more types

 ## Requirements & Setup
 Run the "make_all.sh" script to install enet and build the binaries :)